Your twins are not the same.

 If one of your twins is struggling academically, be prepared to praise the success of one while supporting the other along the journey of learning and discovery.

 One of our girls seems to make a lot of friends very easily while the other struggles.
 This has spawned some jealousy as they compare themselves to each other.

-Here we’ve had to help one of our girls realize that she did in fact have friends.
+Here we’ve had to help one of our girls realize that she does in fact have friends.
 Think quality over quantity.
 We reminded her that some people make lots of friends while others have fewer “best” friends but they have closer relationships with them.

 When our girls were still preschool age, we signed them up for soccer.
 They were both extremely excited leading up to the first practice and games.
 Each had fun getting the shin guards and gear.
-However, at the first game one of our girls was completely frustrated with not being able to play well and refused to finish the game or play soccer again.
+However, in the first game, one of our girls was completely frustrated with not being able to play well and refused to finish the game or play soccer again.
 On the other hand, her sister loved soccer and did well.